Originally published: March 2011

-For years I've watched with partial wonder and horror as the frozen food aisles in many grocery stores appeared to be multiplying, while the fresh produce section seemed to be shrinking.
+For years I’ve watched with partial wonder and horror as the frozen food aisles in many grocery stores appeared to be multiplying, while the fresh produce section seemed to be shrinking.
 There are so many pre packaged foods to choose from.

 I have no statistics or research to prove this theory, just observations during my (several times a week) trips to the grocery store for this, that and the other.

 There are plenty of great things in those frozen foods aisles, no doubt.
 However, I think we can all agree that most of it is far from optimal, and healthy.

 Now the pendulum has swung almost all the way over to the other side.
 The situation is quite dire.
 Obesity, diabetes, heart disease statistics are climbing at an alarming pace.
 Unheeded warnings from medical, nutrition and other experts for years were for the most part, ignored.
 However, there seems to be a quiet shift taking place — the food ‘chainge”.

 There are still plenty of brightly coloured packages with inviting labels (fat-free, low-sodium, etc) on pre-packaged foods among other things in the frozen food aisles, but it’s what going on elsewhere that has my attention.
 There appears to be a conscious effort by the food and grocery industry to give consumers more healthy choices.
 There are healthier options right beside the not-so-healthy choices.
 The confluence of a stark health warnings, concerned parents, allergy issues, policy and pressure from government and lobby groups – has led to greater awareness of healthy alternatives and therefore more VISIBILITY of these items.

 I am not innocent – there are certainly days when I have not a shred of creativity or energy left to make a healthy meal — so you might find a bag of French fries in my grocery cart.
 But those days are the minority.

 The fact is eating healthy is a commitment that I believe starts from childhood.